arduino/docs-content/content/library-examples/curie-ble/Genuino101CurieBLEButtonLED/Genuino101CurieBLEButtonLED.md

 ![](./ButtonBLE_1.png)

-Tap on *connect* to open the following screen, where you find the description of our BLE service offered by the 101 board.
+Tap on *connect* to open the following screen, where you find the description of our Bluetooth® Low Energy service offered by the 101 board.
 The unknown service has a UUID 19B10000-E8F2-537E-4F6C-D104768A1214 and it is set by the `BLEService ledService("19B10000-E8F2-537E-4F6C-D104768A1214");` statement at the beginning of the sketch.

 ![](./ButtonBLE_2.png)